dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 Its purpose is unknown, but it always seems to contain 0.

-## 0x08 — Camera — PLAIN
+## 0x08 — 3DSpriteDef

 ### Notes

 This fragment is poorly understood.
 It seems to contain 26 parameters, some of which are DWORDS (32-bit integers) and some of which are FLOATS (32-bit floating-point values).
 Until more is known, they are here described as Params[0..25] and their known values are documented.

+### Fields

+#### NameReference: DWORD

+Standard name reference.
+See "Basic fragments - NameReference" for details.
 In main zone files, the name of this fragment always seems to be CAMERA_DUMMY.

-### Fields
+#### Flags: DWORD

+0x01 - If set CenterOffset exists.\

 All fields not mentioned contain zero (0).